cslrfid/CS108-iOS-ObjC-App/README.md

 - Improved robustness in the process of starting/stopping inventory
 - Created a new page for tag inventory
 - Corrected tag read rate including unique tag rate and general tag rate.
 Revised the time window (per second) so that we get a more stable number on the current read rate

+---

+**Version 1.3.630**

+- Implemented battery level reporting
+- Power configuration with a revised range
+- Fixes on EPC handing and enhanced stability
+- Barcode reading functions under inventory page, with swipe to change mode